XLpacman805/portfolio2/readme.md

 To Do

-[] - Make navigation bar accessible.
+[x - Make navigation bar accessible.

 [] - Add "Recommendations" section to the "me" page.